piclas-framework/piclas/doc/userguide/030_features_models.md

 The current implementation supports:

 - 2 different methods: Cubic (only atomic species) and Ellipsoidal Statistical (ES)
-- Single species, monoatomic and diatomic gases
+- Single species, monoatomic and polyatomic gases
 - Thermal non-equilibrium with rotational and vibrational excitation (continuous or quantized treatment)
+- 2D/Axisymmetric simulations
+- Variable time step (adaption of the distribution according to the maximal relaxation factor and linear scaling)

 Relevant publications of the developers:

-- Implementation of the cubic Fokker-Planck in PICLas (@Pfeiffer2017)
+- Implementation of the cubic Fokker-Planck in PICLas [@Pfeiffer2017]
-- Comparison of the cubic and ellipsoidal statistical Fokker-Planck (@Jun2019)
+- Comparison of the cubic and ellipsoidal statistical Fokker-Planck [@Jun2019]
+- Simulation of a nozzle expansion (including the pressure chamber) with ESBGK, ESFP and coupled ESBGK-DSMC, comparison to experimental measurements [@Pfeiffer2019a]

 To enable the simulation with the FP module, the respective compiler setting has to be activated: